La Linea (TV series): Production history

 In 1969, Osvaldo Cavandoli proposed his character "Mr. Linea" to some advertising agencies that made films for Carosello.
 The character pleased the engineer Emilio Lagostina, art collector and owner of the pressure cooker industry Lagostina, who wanted him to be the protagonist of some commercials for his company.

 The presentation of the character, initially called Agostino Lagostina (the name was later removed after the first series) was: "Who is Agostino?
 A lively little man, with a truly expressive nose, with all the concerns and concerns of modern life.
 Son of a pencil and a hand."

 The character was voiced by Carlo Bonomi in a mock version of Milanese that resembled gibberish as much as possible, with occasional Italian or English words, giving the cartoon the possibility to be easily exported without dubbing.
 The voice resembles Pingu, which was also voiced by Bonomi.
 The background tune for the series was edited by Franco Godi and Corrado Tringali.

 The first 8 episodes of the series were created to publicize Lagostina kitchenware products, and the accompanying narration identified Mr. Linea.
 After the series broke its association with Lagostina, the character became the protagonist of his own television series, which enjoyed huge success worldwide.
-Over 90 episodes were produced.
+90 episodes were produced.